NCIOCPL/cgov-digital-platform/TESTING.md

 The test setup is a bit convoluted as of 11/20.
 It was setup based on https://www.drupal.org/docs/8/phpunit/running-phpunit-tests.
 For information on the various types of tests possible, see https://www.lullabot.com/articles/an-overview-of-testing-in-drupal-8.
 (You will need to know this for the folder structure below)

 ## Important Bits
-To make testing work you must run it inside of our [docker stack](./docker/README.md).

 We have done the following:
 * Configured phpunit in the blt.yml file to use the Drupal core PHPUnit configuration
 * Set SIMPLETEST_* environment variables in the docker.env file so that Simple Test knows what database to connect to.